tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

   (http://www.pritect.net/blog/wp-ultimate-csv-importer-3-7-1-critical-vulnerability
   "by James Golovich").

-While such authors have their own reasons (for example they prefer to reuse their own great resources), that does not mean to excuse of ignoring the WordPress programming paradigm, that is [event-driven model][Tom-McFarlin].
+While such authors have their own reasons (the main reason may be the spped, and sometimes they may prefer to reuse their own great resources), that does not mean to excuse of ignoring the WordPress programming paradigm, that is [event-driven model][Tom-McFarlin].

 If such a direct assess to the PHP file in `/wp-content/plugins/` and `/wp-content/themes/` from outside the site should be blocked to prevent